Quality statement 5: Recognition of physical problems

 When identifying an older person's needs arising from physical problems, be aware of any learning disabilities, acquired cognitive impairments, communication and language barriers, and cultural differences.
 Staff should ensure that they are aware of the needs and preferences of older people who are approaching the end of their life.

 It is important that staff are aware that older people in care homes have the same right to access healthcare as people living independently in the community.
-This is stated in the NHS Constitution.
+This is stated in the NHS Constitution for England.